huggingface/diffusers/docs/source/en/training/text_inversion.md

 - `--output_dir`: where to save the trained model
 - `--push_to_hub`: whether to push the trained model to the Hub
 - `--checkpointing_steps`: frequency of saving a checkpoint as the model trains; this is useful if for some reason training is interrupted, you can continue training from that checkpoint by adding `--resume_from_checkpoint` to your training command
-- `--num_vectors`: the number of vectors to learn the embeddings with; this helps the model learn better but it comes with increased training costs
+- `--num_vectors`: the number of vectors to learn the embeddings with; increasing this parameter helps the model learn better but it comes with increased training costs
 - `--placeholder_token`: the special word to tie the learned embeddings to (you must use the word in your prompt for inference)
 - `--initializer_token`: a single-word that roughly describes the object or style you're trying to train on
 - `--learnable_property`: whether you're training the model to learn a new "style" (for example, Van Gogh's painting style) or "object" (for example, your dog)